1. HOME

 10. Repeat for ten rounds.

-You can use this exercise for breath counting as well.
+You can use this exercise with counting as well.
+Eg. In-breath 1, 2, 3, 4 as the arms go up.
+Out-breath 1, 2, 3, 4 as they come down.
 It has the same positive effects as the first exercise with the addition of gentle full body stretching.

-For variation, use any of the imagery or sounding suggestions from Exercise one.
+For variation, use any of the imagery or sounding suggestions from the first exercise.

-I've used this exercise with drama classes during rehearsal and prior to performances.
+I've used this exercise with drama classes during rehearsal and prior to performances for years.
 It's made an enormous difference to the overall quality of work as it centers, concentrates and calms.

 I also use it for myself whenever I catch myself getting tense.
 It takes very little time and can be shortened to a mere two rounds if needs be.